 - Now open Display from the left menu.

 - Now you can select the desired display and make it your primary display as required by your setup.

-This was all in disabling Windows taskbar on the second monitor.
+This was all in disabling the Windows taskbar on the second monitor.
 The steps are simple and self-explanatory.

-Disabling taskbar on the second screen has its own perks.
+Disabling the taskbar on the second screen has its own perks.
 It is a perfect setup if you are using the second screen for presentations.